-Balanced option returns were impacted by challenging market conditions affecting listed shares and fixed interest markets during FY22.
-The Balanced option's annual return was -2.73%,2 while the Balanced option for Choice Income accounts' annual return was -3.02%.3 To put these results in perspective, this was the Balanced option's first negative financial year return since 2009 and only one of four negative financial year returns since its inception in August 1985.4
+Balanced option returns were Super is a long-term investment impacted by challenging market for members in the accumulation conditions affecting listed shares phase, and even members in or and fixed interest markets during close to retirement could still be FY22.
+The Balanced option's invested for another 20 years. annual return was -2.73%,2 while Members should be reassured the Balanced option for Choice that our long-term investment Income accounts' annual return performance has been consistently was -3.02%.3 To put these results strong.
+At 30 June, the Balanced in perspective, this was the Balanced investment option has delivered option's first negative financial year return since 2009 and only one of an average annual return of 9.32% over the last ten years and 7.84% four negative financial year returns over the last 20 years.1 since its inception in August 1985.4